Critical Review: Olaplex (OLPX) versus Its Rivals

 |2.44

-Olaplex presently has a consensus price target of $26.58, suggesting a potential upside of 71.24%.
-As a group, “Toilet preparations” companies have a potential upside of 18.59%.
-Given Olaplex’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Olaplex is more favorable than its rivals.
+Olaplex currently has a consensus target price of $26.58, indicating a potential upside of 71.57%.
+As a group, “Toilet preparations” companies have a potential upside of 18.51%.
+Given Olaplex’s stronger consensus rating and higher probable upside, equities analysts plainly believe Olaplex is more favorable than its peers.

 Summary